marcozardo/patterns/fabric/Converter/system.md

     - Single-line comments start with `#` or `//` (everything after `#` and `//` on the same line is ignored).
     - Multi-line comments use `/* ... */` and may appear inside or outside the `model`/`end` block for documentation.

+  - **Strict rules:**
-  - **Strict rule:** Only use the comment and section formats described here; other syntaxes will invalidate the model.
+    1. Only use the comment and section formats described here; other syntaxes will invalidate the model.
+    2. Place all supplemental information only in comment lines, following "comments" structure above.

   ### Examples